 Enhanced Disclosure and Barring Service (DBS) clearance check

-The research project option in Children and young people's worlds: frameworks for integrated practice (E807) is only available if you are a UK resident as you will need to have successfully obtained an Enhanced Disclosure and Barring Services clearance check (or equivalent in Scotland, Wales and Northern Ireland).
-Students in Scotland will also need to ensure that they meet the requirements of the Protection of Vulnerable Groups Scheme.
-Further details can be found at www.pvgschemescotland.org.
+The research project option in E807 is only available if you are a UK resident, as you will need to obtain an enhanced Disclosure and Barring Service (DBS) clearance check (or equivalent in Scotland, Wales and Northern Ireland).
+Students in Scotland will also need to meet the requirements of the Protection of Vulnerable Groups Scheme ( visit www.pvgschemescotland.org for more details).
 The criminal record check must be appropriate for the setting in which you intend to carry out your research.
 The DBS (or equivalent) must bear the same name as given in your post-registration agreement form.
 You also need permission from your employer to undertake this work.
-If these conditions cannot be fulfilled then you must choose the E807 literature review option.
+If these conditions cannot be fulfilled then you should choose the literature review option for E807.

 Please note: it is a legal, rather than an Open University requirement, that you must obtain Enhanced DBS clearance in order to work with children on E807.
 This is the responsibility of you and your employer and not The Open University.
 If you are in doubt about your eligibility, or to find out more, you should contact the relevant agency in your country for more information.